 This course examines the Canadian immigration experience as an interplay of government policy towards newcomers, and the lives immigrants have made for themselves through migration.
 Key themes explored in the Canadian approaches to immigrant admission and integration include the significance of state authority, economic interests, presumptions of race and gender as drivers of immigration policy.
 Transnationalism is then emphasized as central to understanding the experience of immigrants attached to both Canada and their homeland.
-1 Credit countries.
+1 Credit and equitable approaches to service provision and community development.
+Comparisons will occasionally be made to other countries.
 Students will develop an understanding of the migrants' lived experiences and the practical interventions that may reproduce or challenge processes of marginalization.
 1 Credit